Sustainable Procurement Tools

 Overview: heritage protection and enhancement

-This guidance is concerned with buying products or services that have potential negative impacts on heritage, or there are opportunities to enhance heritage.
+This guidance relates to buying products or services that have potential negative impacts on heritage, or there are opportunities to enhance heritage.

 This guidance may be considered, where relevant, alongside Construction Policy Note (CPN) 1/2023 which draws attention to the publication of a new chapter (chapter 18) within the Client Guide to Construction Projects.
 The guidance provides an overview of the client’s role in planning for sustainability in construction projects, particularly during the project initiation phase.